Vai2704/WarelineAssignment/README.md

 implementation 'com.android.volley:volley:1.1.1'
 ```

-##Code Overview
+# Code Overview

-#MainActivity.java
+## MainActivity.java
--Initializes the RecyclerView and sets up the GridLayoutManager.
+- Initializes the RecyclerView and sets up the GridLayoutManager.
--Implements infinite scrolling using a RecyclerView.OnScrollListener.
+- Implements infinite scrolling using a RecyclerView.OnScrollListener.
--Fetches images from the Pexels API using Volley.
+- Fetches images from the Pexels API using Volley.
--Updates the RecyclerView with the fetched images.
+- Updates the RecyclerView with the fetched images.
-#ImageAdapter.java
+# ImageAdapter.java
--Binds image data to the RecyclerView items using Glide for image loading.
+- Binds image data to the RecyclerView items using Glide for image loading.
-#MyAppGlideModule.java
+# MyAppGlideModule.java
--Customizes Glide's memory and disk caching settings.
+- Customizes Glide's memory and disk caching settings.
-#ImageModel.java
+# ImageModel.java
--Represents the image data model.
+- Represents the image data model.
-#Layout Files
+# Layout Files
--activity_main.xml: Contains the RecyclerView and ProgressBar.
+- activity_main.xml: Contains the RecyclerView and ProgressBar.
--image_item.xml: Defines the layout for each image item in the RecyclerView.
+- image_item.xml: Defines the layout for each image item in the RecyclerView.
-#Screenshots
+# Screenshots

-#Contributing
+# Contributing
-Feel free to fork this repository and contribute by submitting a pull request.
+- Feel free to fork this repository and contribute by submitting a pull request.